top of page

 4) The Seleucid Empire, initially under Seleucus I Nicator, covering Anatolia, Syria, Babylon, Persia and beyond, which captured Jerusalem in 200BC, making the Seleucid Empire the fifth head of the Beast).

-9 And out of one of them (Macedonia had territories on the Italian peninsula) came forth a little horn (Rome), which waxed exceeding great, toward the south, and toward the east (between 146BC and 30BC, Rome captured all four divisions of the Greek Empire), and toward the pleasant land (Rome captured the land of Israel, including Jerusalem, in 63BC, making Rome the sixth head of the Beast).
+9 And out of one of them came forth a little horn (the little city-state of Rome, which had originally been founded by Greek colonists from Macedonia - see the Wikipedia articles "Evander of Pallantium" and "Palatine Hill"), which waxed exceeding great (Rome grew steadily in might and territory, capturing Macedonia and Epirus in 168BC), toward the south, and toward the east (in the following century Rome conquered the three remaining divisions of the Greek Empire), and toward the pleasant land (Rome captured the land of Israel including Jerusalem in 63BC, making Rome the sixth head of the Beast).

-10 And it waxed great, even to the host of heaven (the inhabitants of Jerusalem); and it cast down some of the host (Jews) and of the stars (true people of God) to the ground, and stamped upon them.
+10 And it waxed great, even to the host of heaven (the inhabitants of Jerusalem); and it cast down some of the host (Jews) and of the stars (true Christians) to the ground, and stamped upon them.

-12 And an host (another occupying power, i.e. the seventh head of the Beast, which was Islam) was given him (him is in italics, and so is not part of the text) against the daily sacrifice (against the true religion) by reason of transgression (because of the Jews' transgression against God), and it cast down the truth to the ground (it introduced its own false religion, and built a counterfeit temple, i.e. the "Dome of the Rock", in the place where God's Temple had stood); and it practised, and prospered (it captured Jerusalem in 638, and ruled the city until 1917, interrupted only for a total of about 100 years by two Crusades.
-In 1917 the third period of "Christian" rule of Jerusalem began when the British captured the city.
-Concluding the period of Islamic domination, Jordanian Muslims ruled about 10% of Jerusalem from 1948 until 1967, after the War of Independence).
+12 And an host (another occupying power, i.e. the seventh head of the Beast, which was Islam) was given him ("him" is in italics, and so is not part of the text) against the daily sacrifice (against the practice of the Jews' religion) by reason of transgression (because of the Jews' transgression against God), and it cast down the truth to the ground (it introduced its own false religion, and built a counterfeit temple, i.e. the "Dome of the Rock", in the place where God's Temple had stood); and it practised, and prospered (it captured Jerusalem in 638, and ruled the city until 1917, interrupted only for a total of about 100 years by two "Christian" Crusades.
+In 1917 a third period of "Christian" rule of Jerusalem began when the British captured the city.
+Concluding the period of Islamic domination, Jordanian Muslims ruled about 10% of Jerusalem after the War of Independence in 1948 until the Six Day War in 1967).

 13 Then I heard one saint speaking, and another saint said unto that certain saint which spake, How long shall be the vision concerning the daily sacrifice, and the transgression of desolation, to give both the sanctuary (the Temple and the Temple Mount) and the host (the Jews) to be trodden under foot?

-14 And he said unto me, Unto two thousand and three hundred days (2300 years); then shall the sanctuary be cleansed (from Alexander's 333BC conquest of the Persians at the Battle of Issus, until the 1967 Six Day War, when the last Islamic forces were driven out, there were 2300 inclusive years of defilement of God's dwelling place in the Holy City, at the hand of Gentile powers).
+14 And he said unto me, Unto two thousand and three hundred days (2300 years); then shall the sanctuary be cleansed (from Alexander's 333BC conquest of the Persians at the Battle of Issus until the 1967 Six Day War, when the last Islamic forces were driven out, there were 2300 inclusive years of defilement of the Temple Mount in Jerusalem at the hands of Gentile armed forces).

 15 And it came to pass, when I, even I Daniel, had seen the vision, and sought for the meaning, then, behold, there stood before me as the appearance of a man.